franktcao/franktcao.github.io/_posts/2020-07-27-setting_up.md

 echo -e 'if command -v pyenv 1>/dev/null 2>&1; then\n  eval "$(pyenv init -)"\nfi' >> ~/.zshrc
 ```

-For more details, see https://github.com/pyenv/pyenv#Installation
+For more details, see [pyenv's github](https://github.com/pyenv/pyenv#Installation).

-### Check to see that it's working
+## Check to see that it's working

 Now that `pyenv` is installed, check to see which `python` your system is pointing to: